-If - as argued above - economic development is conducive to democratization every boost given to such development is also an indirect boost to democracy.
+If - as argued above - economic development leads to democratisation every boost given to such development is also an indirect boost to democracy.
 This applies even more to economic support for young democracies since there is a closer connection between the survival of a democracy and its socio-economic performance.
 Support for young democracies is politically unproblematic.
-Supporting authoritarian regimes in their economic development, however, causes problems, although these were and are readily overcome on geostrategic grounds - above all in the Cold War and today in the >War against Terror<.
-Whoever argues that dictatorships should not be supported or even should be punished must weigh up whether he might thereby be contributing to the perpetuation of the authoritarian regime in question.
-Proposals (for example, López 2000) to exert pressure on dictatorships through economic sanctions are therefore at least partly counterproductive since they check modernization and development processes which would increase the likelihood of democratization (Boix and Stokes 2003: 517-518).
+Supporting authoritarian regimes in their economic development, however, causes problems which, however, were and are readily overcome on geostrategic grounds - above all in the Cold War and today in the 'War against Terror'.
+Whoever argues that dictatorships should not be supported or even should be punished must weigh up whether he might thereby be contributing (see also 1.3) to the perpetuation of the authoritarian regime in question.
+Proposals (for example, López 2000) to exert pressure on dictatorships through economic sanctions are therefore at least partly counterproductive since they check modernisation and development processes which would increase the likelihood of democratisation (Boix and Stokes 2003: 517-518).
+That does not rule out their appropriateness for effecting other desirable changes in behaviour (for example, in foreign policy).